ibm-cloud-docs/speech-to-text/custom.md

 ### Information security
 {: #customSecurity}

 You can associate a customer ID with data that is added or updated for custom language and custom acoustic models.
-You associate a customer ID with corpora, custom words, and audio resources by passing the `X-Watson-Metadata` header with the following methods:
+You associate a customer ID with corpora, custom words, grammars, and audio resources by passing the `X-Watson-Metadata` header with the following methods:

 -   `POST /v1/customizations/{customization_id}/corpora/{corpus_name}`
 -   `POST /v1/customizations/{customization_id}/words`
 -   `PUT /v1/customizations/{customization_id}/words/{word_name}`
+-   `POST /v1/customizations/{customization_id}/grammars/{grammar_name}`
 -   `POST /v1/acoustic_customizations/{customization_id}/audio/{audio_name}`

 If necessary, you can then delete the data by using the `DELETE /v1/user_data` method.
 For more information, see [Information security](/docs/services/speech-to-text/information-security.html).